How do you make your mask?

 A layer of nylon (pantyhose) around the head above the craft or medical mask improves the fit to the face and greatly increases filtration efficiency by reducing air leakage.
 The filtration efficiency of commercial surgical masks increases from 53-75% (without nylon) to 86-90% with nylon; and from 28-85% to 581% for craft masks.Mueller, A. V., & Fernandez, L. A. (2020).
 Assessment of Fabric Masks as Alternatives to Standard Surgical Masks in Terms of Particle Filtration Efficiency. medRxiv.

-The mechanisms for blocking droplets and particles by masks vary and change with the size of the particles.
-When there is no leakage, cotton fabrics with tight weavers and low porosity (e.g. high thread count, 600 TPI vs 80 TPI) can provide a high filtration efficiency for particle sizes of <300 nm="" (="">80%) and >300nm (>90%), comparable to that of N95 (85% and 99.9%) or a surgical mask (76% and 99.6%).
-Combining high thread count cotton fabric with an electrostatic cloth, such as natural silk, chiffon weave or flannel, also provides a filtration efficiency comparable to a surgical mask regardless of particle sizes.
-Having a tight fitting to the face is crucial: a 0.635 cm2 hole on a 59 cm2 mask reduces filtration efficiency by up to 60%.
-Doubling up a single type of fabrics can marginally improve the filtration efficiency.300>Konda, A., Prakash, A., Moss, G. A., Schmoldt, M., Grant, G. D., & Guha, S. (2020).
+The mechanisms for blocking droplets and particles by masks are varied and change with the size of the particles.
+When there is no leakage, cotton fabric with a very fine weave and low porosity allows a high filtration of particles of size <300 nm (>80%) and >300 nm (>90%), comparable to the filtration of FPP2 (respectively, 85% and 99.9%) or a surgical mask (respectively, 76% and 99.6%).
+By combining very fine weft cotton with an electrostatic fabric, such as natural silk, microfibre, or flannel, a filtration efficiency comparable to a surgical mask is obtained whatever the particle size.
+The fit is crucial: a 0.635 cm2 hole on a 59 cm2 mask reduces filtration efficiency by up to 60%.
+Doubling the layers of the same fabric only marginally increases filtration.Konda, A., Prakash, A., Moss, G. A., Schmoldt, M., Grant, G. D., & Guha, S. (2020).
 Aerosol Filtration Efficiency of Common Fabrics Used in Respiratory Cloth Masks.
 ACS Nano.

 HK Mask homemade mask manual in English and traditional Chinese, with patterns and tutorials in multiple languages.
 The cotton mask sandwiching one to two sheets of pocket tissue or kitchen roll tissue achieved a bacterial filtration efficiency ranging from 45% to 91% (compared to the 98% of a surgical mask).HK masks site.
 Last access on June 6, 2020.